dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 ## Minimize exceptions

 Exceptions should be rare.
+Throwing and catching exceptions is slow relative to other code flow patterns.
+Because of this, exceptions should not be used to control normal program flow.

+Recommendations:

+* **Do not** use throwing or catching exceptions as a means of normal program flow, especially in hot code paths.
-Avoid using exceptions as a way to control normal program flow.
-If possible, include logic in the app code to detect and handle conditions that would cause an exception.
-For example, log problems rather than throwing an exception.
+* **Do** include logic in the app to detect and handle conditions that would cause an exception.
+* **Do** throw or catch exceptions which may be related to unusual or unexpected conditions.

+App diagnostic tools (like Application Insights) can help to identify common exceptions in an application which may affect performance.